MikeLuDev/my-portfolio/README.md

 * ReactJS
 * Gatsby

-Todo:
+TODO (in order of importance):

 * Fill out music page
 * Finish portfolio page
-* Add transitions with react-transition-group (maybe I can do this on a layout component for full page loads?)
-* Make contact form functional
 * Add logo
-* Add section to host on-site projects
+* Make contact form functional (check out nodemailer)
-* Add blog content
+* Add blog content and define styling
+* Add transitions with react-transition-group (maybe I can do this on a layout component for full page loads?
+* Add "projects" section or similar